 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
 We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
 Children are taught to recognise when they are at risk and how to get help when they need it.

 The school will therefore:

-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty.

-- include in the curriculum, activities and opportunities for PSHRE (Personal, Social, Health and Relationship Education) which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help. - Children are taught to recognise when they are at risk and how to get help when they need it.Northburn Primary School is a listening school, and all children and young people are encouraged to speak to a member of staff when they are worried about any issues. - Support for those involved in a child protection issue.
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE and RSHSE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The curriculum outline is available on FROG and on our website.

+Support for those involved in a child protection issue